vigoo/prox/README.md

 val captured = Process("cat") < source > identity[Stream[IO, Byte]]
 ```

-**NOTE 1**: Currently the input and output streams are fixed to `Byte`.
-This means that *Streams* used as source must be converted to a `Stream[IO, Byte]` first, and the output is always a `Pipe[IO, Byte, Byte]` which can later be transformed.
-This limitation will be lifted soon.

 Calling `start` on a process which has its streams connected to [fs2](https://github.com/functional-streams-for-scala/fs2) streams sets up the *IO operation*, but the streams must be executed manually
 as the task requires.
 For example to send a string through `cat` and capture the output we
 have to run both the input stream and run fold the output stream, both exposed on